It would be a little cliché to say that this jam is my jam.

 To cap off what makes this jam my jam, there isn’t a pectin packet in sight.

-All of my very first ventures with homemade fruit spreads required nothing more than a few fresh ingredients, a little pot, and a spoon.
+All of my very first ventures with various styles of homemade fruit spreads required nothing more than a few fresh ingredients, a little pot, and a spoon.
 Well, and a bunch of Grey’s Anatomy reruns playing in the background.

 It took some time before I was ready to dive into the world of gelling and jar sanitization (like we did in this peachy recipe), so a condiment made with ingredients containing natural pectin reminded me of concoctions from kitchens past.
 Blueberries and dates come fully equipped with a high amount of pectin, meaning these ingredients produce a jam that does just fine without the added packet of powder.